CTEC3905-2022/module-handbook/readme.md

 ### Software

 For your own laptop or personal computer, you just need a good programming text editor and GIT.
-We use VSCode, but any of the below are free, and good:
+Any of the below are free, and good:

 - [VSCode](https://code.visualstudio.com/) (this is NOT Visual Studio)
 - [Atom](https://atom.io/)